Press ESC to close

 Founded: 1899 | IRA Eligible: Yes | Purity: 99.99%

-The Perth Mint is one of the oldest and most trusted government-backed mints in the world.
-Their gold bars carry a sovereign guarantee (backed by the government of Western Australia), which adds a layer of credibility that private refiners can’t match.
+The Perth Mint is one of the oldest government-backed mints in the world.
+Their gold bars carry a sovereign guarantee backed by the government of Western Australia.
+This adds a layer of credibility.

 4. Royal Canadian Mint gold bar